manaakiwhenua/extend-dangles/README.md

 # Reference

-This software is used in Manaaki Whenua's paddock boundary segmentation work (Boundary Delineation of Agricultural Fields in Multitemporal Satellite I... https://doi.org/10.1109/JSTARS.2018.2884513 (doi: 10.1109/JSTARS.2018.2884513)
+This software is used in Manaaki Whenua's paddock boundary segmentation work (Boundary Delineation of Agricultural Fields in Multitemporal Satellite Imagery, https://doi.org/10.1109/JSTARS.2018.2884513.

 # License